Skip to content Skip to footer navigation

 Need to know

-• Temperature readings are affected by a number of different factors, including age, time of day, and which body part you're measuring
+• Temperature readings are affected by a number of different factors, including the child's age, the time of day, and which body part you're measuring

 • It's hard to tell which particular body temperature a thermometer is showing